-Tonight – January 26, 2018 – the waxing gibbous moon passes in the vicinity of Aldebaran, an ex-pole star, a famous zodiac star, and the brightest star in the constellation Taurus the Bull.
-In fact, if you live in Asia, you can actually watch the moon occult – cover over – Aldebaran for a portion of the night tonight.
+If you live in northwestern North America, you can watch the moon occult – cover over – Aldebaran for a portion of the night on January 26.
 Aldebaran will disappear behind the moon’s dark side and reappear on its illuminated side.
 So the disappearance will probably be easier to spot than the reappearance.

-The rest of us will see Aldebaran near the moon on this date.
+The rest of us will see Aldebaran near the moon on both January 26 and January 27.
 It’s a wonderful time to learn to identify this star, even though you might have to squint a bit to see it in the moon’s glare.

 Aldebaran is a bright reddish star, a good star to come to know.
 Did you know that Aldebaran is also a former pole star?
 It’s true, and it’s a fascinating story.